 Welcome to the Institute for Communications Engineering

-At the LNT (for "Lehrstuhl für Nachrichtentechnik" or "Teaching Chair for Communications") our research and teaching are concerned with efficient, reliable, and secure communications.
+The Institute for Communications Engineering forms a research and teaching unit of the TUM Department of Electrical and Computer Engineering.
+We have three groups (COD, LNT, LÜT) with expertise in making communications efficient, reliable and secure.
 We rely on information theory to guide our thinking and designs for codes and algorithms.
 Our core competence is information processing for wireline and wireless communications, but we also apply our tools to interdisciplinary problems where information plays a role, for example communications in biology and physics.

-- Gerhard Kramer's group studies information theory, coding, and signal processing.
-The current focus is on wireless and fiber-optic channels, and on network coding and turbo processing.
+- Gerhard Kramer's group (LNT) studies information theory, coding, and communications, with applications to wireless and fiber-optic channels. [more]

-- Norbert Hanik's group studies the physical layer of wireline communication systems, in particular optical and power line systems.
+- Norbert Hanik's group (LÜT) studies the physical layer of wireline communication systems, in particular optical and power line systems. [more]

-Both groups are interested in applying theory to accurate models, and in developing codes and processing strategies that promise to impact.
+All groups are interested in applying theory to accurate models, and in developing codes and algorithms that promise to impact.

-- 3 B.Sc. courses on Digital Communications and Wireless Channels
+- Several B.Sc. lectures on Digital Communications and Wireless Channels

-- 9 M.Sc. courses on Information Theory, Coding, Wireless (LTE), Wireline, and Optical Systems
+- Numerous M.Sc. courses on Channel Coding, Information Theory, and Wireless (LTE), Wireline, and Optical Systems

-We offer several Bachelor and Master projects every semester, as well as "Ingenieurspraxis" and "Forschungspraxis" projects.
+We supervise many Bachelor and Master theses every semester, as well as "Ingenieurspraxis" and "Forschungspraxis" projects.